jcreamer898/js-architecture-23rd-century/slides/content/index.md

 # Design Patterns

 * Discovered, not created over time
-* Help solve common software problems
+* Identify common problems
-* Lend themselves to better architecture
+* Lends better architecture
-* Helps separate concerns
+* Separate concerns
-* Increase testability and maintainability
+* Testability and maintainability

 ---
 name: design-patterns-constructor

 # Constructor Pattern

+* "class-ish"
+* Called *Constructors*
+* `new` keyword to create instances
-* Built-in feature
+* Multiple files

-* JavaScript can be written in an OO-ish way
+???

 * No such thing as "classes", but there is a prototype thing
-* You can create a `function` *constructor* which is class-ish
-* Use with the `new` keyword to create instances
-* Can separate into multiple files to help separate concerns better
+* Multiple files to help separate concerns

 ---
 name: design-patterns-constructor-example